Universal Regular Conditional Distributions: Applications

-Tables~\ref{tabl_MC1} and~\ref{tabl_MC2} show that the proposed deep neural model assimilates the information in the training data more efficiently than the classical learning models.
-This is because it achieves a good lower value of M. Moreover, it does so while simultaneously achieving lower a lower W1 value.
-Thus, the DNM architecture is well-suited for predicting the uncertainty arising from MC-dropout.
+Table and~\ref{tabl_MC2} show that the probabilistic transformer reflects the information in the training data more efficiently than the classical learning models since it achieves a good lower value of M. Moreover, it does so while simultaneously achieving lower a lower W1 value.
+Thus, the PT architecture is well-suited for predicting the uncertainty arising from MC-dropout.